-- The existing R403 / Brooklands / Capdoo Park crossroads currently operates within capacity with minimal delays and queues during the AM and PM peak hours. - The existing R403 / Brooklands / Capdoo Park crossroads will operate within capacity with small queues and delays when the proposed Development is completed in 2022, year of opening, 2027, five years after opening and in 2037, fifteen years after opening. - Sensitivity testing of the proposed Development and with the Ardstone residential development and associated relief road open indicates that the existing R403 / Brooklands / Capdoo Park crossroads will operate at its ultimate capacity with queues and delays during the AM peak period.
-In the PM peak period, the junction will operate within capacity with some queues and delays in 2037.
-In the AM peak period the junction reaches its ultimate capacity for a 15-minute time segment only (08:00 to 08:15) with the junction operating within capacity during the remainder of the AM peak period. - The existing R403 / Alexandra Walk / The Avenue roundabout currently operates within capacity with minimal delays and queues during the AM and PM peak hours. - The existing R403 / Alexandra Walk / The Avenue roundabout will operate within capacity with small queues and delays when the proposed Development is completed in 2022, year of opening, 2027, five years after opening and in 2037, fifteen years after opening. - Upgrading of the existing R403 / Brooklands / Capdoo Park crossroads to a signalised junction will result in the junction being at capacity resulting in queues and delays at the junction during the AM and PM peak hours with the proposed Development operational in 2022, 2027 and 2037. - Sensitivity testing of the proposed Development and the Ardstone residential development with the relief road open indicates that upgrading of the existing R403 / Brooklands / Capdoo Park crossroads to a signalised junction will result in the junction being at capacity resulting in queues and delays at the junction during the AM and PM peak hours in 2037. - The proposed Development provides adequate car parking spaces when assessed in accordance with the Kildare County Development Plan and the Design Standards for New Apartments - Guidelines for Planning Authorities 2018. - Facilities for pedestrians and cyclists are included in the internal layout. - Sightlines at the proposed accesses onto Brooklands Road are in compliance with the Design Manual for Urban Roads & Streets.
+- The existing R403 / Brooklands / Capdoo Park crossroads currently operates within capacity with minimal delays and queues during the AM and PM peak hours. - The existing R403 / Brooklands / Capdoo Park crossroads will operate within capacity with small queues and delays when the proposed Development is completed in 2022, year of opening, 2027, five years after opening and in 2037, fifteen years after opening.

+- Sensitivity testing of the proposed Development and with the Ardstone residential development and associated relief road open indicates that the existing R403 / Brooklands / Capdoo Park crossroads will operate at its ultimate capacity with queues and delays during the AM and PM peak periods.. - The existing R403 / Alexandra Walk / The Avenue roundabout currently operates within capacity with minimal delays and queues during the AM and PM peak hours. - The existing R403 / Alexandra Walk / The Avenue roundabout will continue to operate within capacity with small queues and delays when the proposed Development is completed in 2022, year of opening, 2027, five years after opening and in 2037, fifteen years after opening. - Upgrading of the existing R403 / Brooklands / Capdoo Park crossroads to a signalised junction will result in the junction being at capacity resulting in queues and delays at the junction during the AM and PM peak hours with the proposed Development operational in 2022, 2027 and 2037. - Sensitivity testing of the proposed Development and the Ardstone residential development with the relief road open indicates that upgrading of the existing R403 / Brooklands / Capdoo Park crossroads to a signalised junction will result in the junction being at capacity resulting in queues and delays at the junction during the AM and PM peak hours in 2037. - The proposed Development provides adequate car parking spaces when assessed in accordance with the Kildare County Development Plan and the Design Standards for New Apartments Guidelines for Planning Authorities 2018. - Facilities for pedestrians and cyclists are included in the internal layout. - Sightlines at the proposed accesses onto Brooklands Road are in compliance with the Design Manual for Urban Roads & Streets.